Specman: If at first you don’t succeed – Test, test and test again

 Comprehensive testing – well before the first product rolled off the production line.

 By the time a device reaches consumers, really, the only option left is to recall in most cases.
-Issues need to be flagged up well before reaching that point.
+Issues need to up well before reaching that point.

 In product development, there are almost always critical nodal points and junctions where systems or

-Components can, in essence, be signed off.
+Components can, in essence, off.
 Final, full testing of all components working together in a live environment

 Is also essential however the key to staying on top of any build is to test components as they’re being developed